Amid impeachment investigation, Grassley focused on capping prescription drug prices

 It also would save more than $100 billion and “have the effect of reducing premiums on commercial insurance beyond saving money for Medicare,” he added.

 The Grassley-Wyden bill is a compromise that the sponsors believe will get the 60 votes needed to bring it to the floor.

 Democrats, including House Speaker Nancy Pelosi, who is pushing her own bill, call for negotiating drug prices.
-Grassley believe that would establish a drug formulary that would “put the government between doctor and the patient.”
+Grassley believes that would establish a drug formulary that would “put the government between doctor and the patient.”

 “When you start having government dictate prices like they do with the (Department of Veterans Affairs), you get about the two-thirds of the formulary that otherwise would be out there on the market,” said Grassley, chairman of the Senate Finance Committee.

 “So, in other words, I’m telling you what the Democrats wanted would never get Republican votes,” he said.

-If the government was not included in prescription drug pricing, “you wouldn’t get any Democratic votes so this Grassley-Wyden bill is that compromise.
+If the government was not included in prescription drug pricing, “you wouldn’t get any Democratic votes,” so the Grassley-Wyden bill is a compromise.

 “And it’s going to be a moderate position between doing nothing and doing what Pelosi wants to do — having the government dictate prices,” he said, adding that his bill has White House support.